-The program objectives come from the organizing framework for nursing which can be located in the BSN Student Handbook.
+The program objectives come from the philosophy statement for nursing and its key concept definitions which are located in the BSN Student Handbook.
 Students who successfully complete the BSN Nursing Program will have satisfied the program objectives identified below.

 Be able to: